A.K. Nazmul Karim: Education

 Karim passed his Entrance examination in 1939 in First Division from Thakurgaon High, English School.
 Later in 1941, he passed IA (Intermediate in Arts) Examination again in First Division from Dhaka College.

 Karim graduated from University of Dhaka in 1944 with a B.A.
 (Hons), and an M.A. in 1946 with distinction in political science.
 He won the East Pakistan State Scholarship, which enabled him to go to the United States for higher studies.
 He studied simultaneously "Government" and "Sociology", and earned a master's degree separately in both disciplines from Columbia University in 1953.
 He studied under Herbert Marcuse, Seymour Lipset, Ajit Kumar Sen, Robert Morrison MacIver, C. Wright Mills, Debendro Nath Banerjee, Morris Ginsberg, Raymond Firth and others.
-He believed in the Aristotelian philosophy that a teacher should always be available, so his students were welcome in his office, as well as, in his home.
-For his scholarly performance, he won a Rockefeller Scholarship to go to the London School of Economics & Political Science where he was awarded a doctoral degree in sociology under the supervision of Professor T. B. Bottomore in 1964.
+He believed in the Aristotelian philosophy that a teacher should always be available, so his students were welcomed in his office, as well as, in his home.
+For his scholarly performance, he won a Rockefeller Scholarship to go to the London School of Economics & Political Science, where he was awarded a doctoral degree in sociology under the supervision of Professor T. B. Bottomore in 1964.
 His thesis' title was, "The Modern Muslim Political Elite in Bengal" which was later published in extended version under the title, "The Dynamics of Bangladesh Society" by Vikas Publishing House Private Ltd. in 1980.

 Career

 Karim's earliest teaching experience was as a lecturer at Feni College and Dhaka College.
 Later, he became professor of both the Political Science and Sociology Departments at Dhaka University.
 He was the founder and chairman of the Sociology Department at University of Dhaka.
 He authored articles, books, and short stories, sometimes under the pen name of Ibn Rashid.
-Through out his life he encouraged learning, patronized the arts and the anthropological study of Bengal and belonged to many civic, cultural, and anthropological societies.
+Throughout his life he encouraged learning, patronized the arts and the anthropological study of Bengal and belonged to many civic, cultural, and anthropological societies.